-A. Peace assured through knowing the LORD God...
+A. Peace assured through knowing the Lord GOD...
 (The God of Peace), ch.
 40-48

-3. Who sends His Servant (Messiah) to justify His blind servant, 42:1-25
+3. Who sends His Servant (Messiah) to justify His blind servant (Israel), 42:1-25

 2 He shall not cry, nor lift up, nor cause his voice to be heard in the street.

-3 A bruised reed shall he not break, and the smoking flax shall he not quench:
+3 A bruised reed shall he not break, and the smoking flax shall he not quench: he shall bring forth judgment unto truth.

-4 He shall not fail nor be discouraged, till he have set judgment in the earth:
+4 He shall not fail nor be discouraged, till he have set judgment in the earth: and the isles {ie., coasts, gentile nations} shall wait for his law.

-behold my servant...- This servant is identified as the Lord Jesus Christ, in Mat 12:15-21,
+behold my servant...- This servant is identified as the Lord Jesus Christ, in Mat 12:14-21,

 with specific application to His first coming.